microsoft/DMF/Dmf/Modules.Library/Dmf_UdeClient.md

 Parameter | Description
 ----|----
 DmfModule | An open DMF_UdeClient Module handle.
+UdecxUsbDevice | The device on which the endpoint is located.
 EndpointInit | An opaque structure that represent an initialization configuration for Endpoint.
 EndpointConfig | Endpoint configuration.
 Endpoint | A handle to a framework device object that represents the newly created Endpoint.